 3. Now, scrub the grout with an old toothbrush or scrub brush to clean the grout.

-4. Wipe the surface clean with a damp cloth or leave it for around 30 minutes to dry.
+4. Clean the surface with a damp cloth or leave it for around 30 minutes to dry.

 Materials you need: